Re:T-ara: Music video

 On November 12, a first teaser for the music video of "Tiki Taka" was released.
 On November 14, the second teaser for the music video was released.
 On November 15, The official music video of "Tiki Taka" was released.

+Critical reception

+Pop Wrapped named "All Kill" one of The 21 Best K-pop Songs of 2021 while NME included it in its list of T-ara's best releases.